 It’s a basic, cool, and important fact that spaces and categories have a common generalization in ∞-categories.
-This is a first step toward realizing an important relationship between space and algebra that sets up modern “homotopy theory” and “higher algebra.”
+This is a first step toward realizing an important relationship between space and algebra that opens for modern “homotopy theory” and “higher algebra.”
 The modern language for big chunks of algebraic topology, geometry, K-theory, … is decidedly ∞-categorical, so I should learn about ∞-categories.

-The subject is very big and formal.
-Maybe a good way to learn it is to chip away slowly and consistently.
-As a personal project, I’m going to try this.
-Probably a serious goal is to read Jacob Lurie’s Higher Topos Theory, but that’s a big read, and not all-encompassing.
-So I’ll be drawing on many references.
+Higher category theory is a big and formal language.
+I am not sure how to learn it.
+As a personal project, I decided to keep a journal to track and reflect on my progress.
+Maybe a serious goal is to read Jacob Lurie’s Higher Topos Theory, but that’s a big book, and not all-encompassing.
+So I’ll be drawing on many other sources.

-I’m texing notes for this.
+I’m texing personal notes for this.
 The motto is “slow and steady.”
-I’m writing these notes as I learn and I’m trying to not prune them.
+I am not trying to prune them, there are mistakes, and my citations are sloppy.
+(Feel free to point out any mistakes to me.)
 Maybe they will be useful for something more intentional and comprehensive in the future.